andrew/ultimate-awesome/README.md

 - [awesome-industrial-protocols](https://github.com/Orange-Cyberdefense/awesome-industrial-protocols) - Security-oriented list of resources about industrial network protocols. .
 - [awesome-ChatGPT-resource-zh](https://github.com/DeepTecher/awesome-ChatGPT-resource-zh) - 精选 OpenAI 的 [ChatGPT]( 资源清单, 跟随最新资源并添加中文相关Work.
 - [awesome-github](https://github.com/Kikobeats/awesome-github) - An exquisite list of awesome :octocat: secrets.
-- [awesome-aws-certifications](https://github.com/ptcodes/awesome-aws-certifications) - ☁️ A curated list of AWS certification materials: videos courses, practice exams, prep tips, etc.
 - [awesome-pokemon](https://github.com/tobiasbueschel/awesome-pokemon) - :video_game: A curated list of awesome Pokémon & Pokémon Go resources, tools and more.
 - [awesome-gif](https://github.com/davisonio/awesome-gif) - A curated list of awesome GIF resources.
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-transformers](https://github.com/abacaj/awesome-transformers) - A curated list of awesome transformer models.
 - [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
 - [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
+- [awesome-vibe-coding](https://github.com/ai-for-developers/awesome-vibe-coding) - A hand-picked collection of tools and resources for Vibe Coding.
 - [awesome-mobile-robotics](https://github.com/mathiasmantelli/awesome-mobile-robotics) - Useful links of different content related to AI, Computer Vision, and Robotics.
 - [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [awesome-brazilian-devblogs](https://github.com/Wmitrut/awesome-brazilian-devblogs) - 🇧🇷 - :metal: Curadoria de blogs em português brasileiro sobre desenvolvimento.